Nationwide, police shot and killed nearly 1,000 people in 2017

 Other patterns also held steady in 2017, according to The Post database.

-Police again most frequently used fatal force after encountering people armed with knives or guns, killing 735, a number nearly identical to the 734 armed people and killed in 2015.
-The number was slightly lower in 2016, with 693 armed with either type of weapon.
+Police again most frequently used fatal force after encountering people armed with knives or guns, killing 735, a number nearly identical to the 734 armed people killed in 2015.
+The number was slightly lower in 2016, with 693 killed while armed with either type of weapon.

 White males continued to account for the largest group of people killed while armed with guns or knives, at 330 of those killed.
 Black males armed with guns or knives were fatally shot in 160 cases last year.

-Mental health again played an outsize role in the shootings: 236 people, or nearly 1 in 4 of those shot, were described as experiencing some form of mental distress at the time of the encounter.
+Mental health again played an outsize role in the shootings: 236 people, or nearly 1 in 4 of those shot, were described as experiencing some form of mental distress at the time of the encounter with police.

 In the vast majority of those cases, 88 percent, the deceased people had wielded firearms or other weapons, including a machete, a sledge ax and a pitchfork.